By Gabrielle Brinsmead

 I have also learned a lot by continuing on in the face of rejection and despair.
 Firstly, to keep reaching out to experts.
 Not that I like to admit it, but my first novels were neither very good nor ready for publication.
 Secondly, while it’s good to listen to helpful advice, don’t side with the people who knock you back, and decide that you have nothing to say.
 Never descend to self-destruction.
 Most importantly, call yourself a writer and know that what you do matters, before anyone else calls you that.
 Re-evaluate your definition of success, so that you can acknowledge how much you have already achieved.
 While I wait (still) for a novel of mine to burst into the world, I feel proud of keeping a daily journal, sending clear and uplifting emails and messages, and of writing succinct and helpful to-do lists for myself and the people I love.
 I have a lot to communicate, which I already do very well, no matter how many of my manuscripts have quietly and mercifully died along the way.

 My grandmother gave me so much: an appreciation of bright colors, gaudy clothes, hot climates and crime fiction.
-She also left the rights of everything she wrote to my siblings.
+She also left the rights of everything she wrote to my siblings and me.
 We still benefit from the books that are in print, and plan to bring more of them back (especially the one she dedicated to us!)
 She also left behind handwritten scraps, written when she was old and sick.
 They were plans for a new novel, a journey that her unwritten protagonist was going to take.
 In pain and almost ready to die, living in a house whose bottom story was overrun by her own remaindered books, all my grandmother wanted to do was to write again.
 I’m sure it will be the same for me.
 Writing is what I do, who I am and who I will continue to be, no matter what.

 Gabrielle Brinsmead is an Australian writer, artist and curator.
 She lives in Pakistan with her husband, her children and her pets.
 You can contact her here: gbrinsmead@gmail.com or see her Instagram here: gabriellebrins@insta